-15-year-old student kills three, injures eight at high school in Detroit suburb
+15-year-old student kills three, injures eight at high school in Detroit suburb, authorities say

 “There are a lot of tensions that kind of boiled while students were all virtual, and once they were back together in the schools a lot of that has turned into physical altercations,” he said.

-U.S. Rep. Elissa Slotkin (D), who represents the district where the high school sits, described the Oxford community as “tight-knit.”

-“People there care deeply for one another,” she said on Twitter.
-“That will be more important than ever now.”

-Holly Bailey in Minneapolis and Lateshia Beachum in Washington contributed to this report.
+Holly Bailey in Minneapolis, and María Luisa Paúl and Lateshia Beachum in Washington contributed to this report.